-Hypnotherapy sessions are usually 50 minutes and the first session is offered HALF PRICE
+Hypnotherapy sessions are usually 50 minutes and the first session is the same fee for 75 mins

-Smoking is a one off double session lasting 80-110 minutes.
+Smoking is a one off double session lasting about 100 minutes.

-Psychotherapy and counselling sessions can be 50 or 80 minutes long depending on what we agree is appropriate for you as the client and with your particular issues.
-It is helpful to take the longer session for the initial meeting for psychotherapy and counselling.
+Psychotherapy and counselling sessions can be 50 or 110 minutes long depending on what we agree is appropriate for you as the client and with your particular issues.

 The likely length of treatment can be discussed after the first session.
 Good rapport and trust with your therapist is important and you can decide at that point how you wish to continue.
 Often regular therapy ranges from 8-12 weekly sessions but naturally can go on longer if one chooses, according to need and budget.